jac377/simon/README.md

 ## Project Status

+Simon HTML and CSS is done.
+Now, the website has the more or less visuals (2/16/2023).
 Finished, and a final pushed to the server was done on 2/8/2023.
 ## What I have learned so far